Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Subjective Experiment for PCQA

 \subsection{Processing}

-Before compression, it requires making preparations for the contents to minimize the impact of unconcerned influencing factors in our test.
-Fig.~\ref{fig:process} shows the workflow of our test before displaying point clouds, and the details of processing are mentioned as follows.
+Before compression, it requires the preprocessing procedure for point cloud sequences to minimize the impact of some additional influencing factors.
+Fig.~\ref{fig:process} shows the whole workflow before conducting the experiment, which mainly includes preprocessing, encoding, and rendering.

-\begin{itemize} \item \textbf{Pre-processing:} The sequences, as mentioned above, are selected from different repositories, which means their sizes, positions and orientations vary.
-However, we desire sequences are exhibited in life-size rendering to achieve realistic tele-immersive scenarios.
-To deal with this situation, the pre-processing stage normalizes sequences to remain point clouds within a similar bounding box $(600, 1000, 400)$.
-All of the source models had been through sub-sampling, rotation, translation, and scaling, except 4 figures \textit{Longdress}, \textit{Redandblack}, \textit{Loot}, and \textit{Soldier} from 8i Voxelized Full Bodies Database.
-Additionally, the point cloud encoder fails to deal with decimals, so that we converted the geometric attributes of each sequence from decimals to integers, then removed duplicate points.
-Pre-processed versions will be released online within our database.
-In particular, it is unnecessary to have integer conversion for 4 upper body figures from the Microsoft database, so we just adjusted their position and orientation in rendering software.
+\begin{itemize}[leftmargin = 0pt, itemindent = 2em] \item \textbf{Preprocessing:} The sequences, as mentioned above, are selected from different repositories, which means their sizes, positions, and orientations vary.
+However, we desire that point clouds are exhibited in life-size rendering to achieve realistic tele-immersive scenarios.
+So we normalize sequences to remain point clouds within a similar bounding box $(600, 1000, 400)$ in the preprocessing stage to deal with this issue.
+The source models have been processed with sub-sampling, rotation, translation, and scaling, except four sequences \textit{Longdress}, \textit{Redandblack}, \textit{Loot}, and \textit{Soldier} from the 8i Voxelized Full Bodies Database.
+Additionally, the point cloud encoder V-PCC fails to deal with decimals, so that the positions of points were through round operation and then the duplicate points were removed.
+In particular, it is unnecessary to have integer conversion for four upper body figure sequences from the Microsoft database, so we just adjusted their positions and orientations in rendering software.